-Anyone needing such accommodations or support should contact the Director of the Academic Skills Center and Disability Services Coordinator or Human Resources if employee, who will review the request and, in consultation with the person requesting the accommodation and the Title IX Coordinator, determine which accommodations are appropriate and necessary for full participation in the process.
+Anyone needing such accommodations or support should contact the Associate Director of Academic Skills and Disability Services or Human Resources if employee, who will review the request and, in consultation with the person requesting the accommodation and the Title IX Coordinator, determine which accommodations are appropriate and necessary for full participation in the process.

-42. Revision of this Policy and Procedures
+41. Revision of this Policy and Procedures